The National Basketball Association is an exclusive club.

 Virginia Beach, Virginia

-Tampa is currently hosting the Toronto Raptors for the 2020-21 season.
-The temporary stay could serve as a trial run for a permanent NBA franchise; similar to when Oklahoma City hosted the New Orleans Hornets following Hurricane Katrina.
+Tampa hosted the Toronto Raptors for the 2020-21 season.
+The temporary stay was a trial run for a permanent NBA franchise; similar to when Oklahoma City hosted the New Orleans Hornets following Hurricane Katrina.